mpfdavis/outputcache/README.md

 This module will wrap any route returning json or html and seamlessly cache the output, status and headers for future responses, preventing continous re-rendering or other expensive operations that will inhibit performance under load.

-## Importance
+## Why?

-Under heavy load, some Node applications can suffer poor performance even if they make use of cached data.
-This happens because the overhead of any significant computational work is greatly magnified under load and can become blocking for the event loop.
-Output caching saves the final response from your application for a given request signature and returns it from memory, complete with the original status and headers.
+Under heavy load, Node applications can suffer poor performance even if they make use of cached data.

+- Fast, returns raw response and optimises hit-ratio by discarding least recently used items first
+- Simple, honours cache-control and requires little code changes

 ## Initialize